, Step by step

-Serve as the centrepiece of a fabulous Italian lunch for friends
+Serve as the centerpiece of a fabulous Italian lunch for friends.

 Method